-The chairman and CEO of the Company is chairman of the strategic committee.
+The chairman of the board of directors is chairman of the strategic committee.
 The chairman of the committee shall choose a secretary from among its members or may choose to be assisted by a salaried employee of the Company.

 The strategic committee meets as often as it deems necessary and at least two (2) times a year.
 Members are invited to meetings by the chairman of the committee or at the request of at least two (2) of its members.
+In addition, the CEO may request the chairman of the committee to call a meeting of the committee on a specific topic and to add to the agenda of committee meetings any subject he or she considers relevant.
 Members of the committee may also be consulted in writing.